Proto-Indo-European verbs: Verb formation

 From any particular root, verbs could be derived in a variety of means.

-In the most conservative Indo-European languages (e.g. Ancient Greek, Sanskrit, Tocharian, Old Irish), there is a separate set of conjugational classes for each of the tense/aspect categories, with no general relationship obtaining between the class of a given verb in one category relative to another.
-The oldest stages of these languages (especially Vedic Sanskrit) reveal clear remains of an even less organized system, where a given verb root might have multiple ways, or no way at all, of being conjugated in a given tense/aspect category — sometimes with meanings that differ in unpredictable ways.
+In the most conservative Indo-European languages (e.g., Ancient Greek, Sanskrit, Tocharian, Old Irish), there is a separate set of conjugational classes for each of the tense/aspect categories, with no general relationship obtaining between the class of a given verb in one category relative to another.
+The oldest stages of these languages (especially Vedic Sanskrit) reveal clear remains of an even less organized system, where a given verb root might have multiple ways, or no way at all, of being conjugated in a given tense/aspect category—sometimes with meanings that differ in unpredictable ways.

 This clearly suggests that the tense/aspect categories originated as separate lexical verbs, part of a system of derivational morphology (compare the related verbs "to rise" and "to raise", or the abstract nouns "produce", "product", "production" derived from the verb "to produce"), and only gradually became integrated into a coherent system of inflectional morphology, which was still incomplete at the time of the proto-language.

 There were a variety of means by which new verbs could be derived from existing verbal roots, as well as from fully formed nominals.
 Most of these involved adding a suffix to the root (or stem), but there were a few more peculiar formations.
 One formation that was relatively productive for forming imperfective verbs, but especially stative verbs, was reduplication, in which the initial consonants of the root were duplicated.
+Very few roots in Proto-Indo-European can be reconstructed that display a sequence of two identical consonants surrounding a vowel, though there are several exceptions, such as ses-.
+Regardless, given the rarity of such roots, it is possible that any sequence of two identical consonants flanking a central vowel would have immediately been recognized as a reduplicated form, possibly explaining the widespread use of reduplication as a morphological marker in Proto-Indo-European.
 Another notable way of forming imperfective verbs was the nasal infix, which was inserted within the root itself rather than affixed to it.